onejeuu/sc-file/docs/source/api/usage/index.rst

   print([mesh.name for mesh in model.scene.meshes])
   print([bone.name for bone in model.scene.skeleton.bones])

-Format handlers inherit from :class:`~scfile.core.Decoder` and :class:`~scfile.core.Encoder`.
-Content types include :class:`~scfile.content.base.ModelContent` and :class:`~scfile.content.base.TextureContent`.

 Manual Encoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use an encoder directly when the conversion pipeline needs explicit control:
+Use an encoder directly when conversion needs explicit control over content:

 .. code-block:: python